 A lot has to go right when you build a sales team.
 You need the right product.
 The right message.
 The right list and the right CRM.
 Most importantly though?

 You need the right sales reps.
 And they need to be motivated.

 Over the years we’ve helped dozens of early stage startups build sales compensation plans.
-We created a handy, easy-to-use template to make the process easy, and today we’re going to show you how to use it.
+Along the way, we created this handy, easy-to-use template that'll work for any outbound sales team.